🇵🇹

 31 DOCs + 14 Vinho Regionais (IGPs): Portugal's Wine Classification Framework

-Portugal's wine hierarchy comprises 31 DOCs (Denominações de Origem Controlada), the country's top quality designation with strict geographical and production rules, plus 14 Vinho Regionais (IGPs) offering producers broader varietal and stylistic freedom.
-Three of the 31 DOCs share geographical footprints with related designations (Douro with Port, Madeira with Madeirense, Setúbal with Palmela).
+Portugal's wine hierarchy comprises 31 DOCs (Denominações de Origem Controlada), the country's top quality designation carrying strict geographical and production rules, plus 14 Vinho Regionais (IGPs) offering producers broader varietal and stylistic freedom.
+Three of the 31 DOCs share geographical footprints with related designations: Douro with Port, Madeira with Madeirense, and Setúbal with Palmela.
 Understanding this dual-tier system is essential for navigating everything from Douro's schist-driven reds to Vinho Verde's refreshing whites.

 Key Facts

-• 31 DOCs (also labelled DOP under EU terminology) are spread across mainland Portugal and the island regions of Madeira and the Azores, each with its own prescribed grape varieties, maximum yields, and production rules
+• 31 DOCs (also labelled DOP under EU terminology) are spread across mainland Portugal and the island regions of Madeira and the Azores, each with its own prescribed grape varieties, maximum yields, and production rules; three of the 31 share geographical footprints with overlapping designations

-• 14 Vinho Regional (IGP) areas cover broader geographical zones with less stringent rules, allowing producers to use varieties or blends not permitted under local DOC regulations; three of the 31 DOCs share the same geographical footprint as overlapping designations
+• 14 Vinho Regional (IGP) areas cover broader geographical zones with less stringent rules, allowing producers to use varieties or blends not permitted under local DOC regulations; the base tier, Vinho, covers table wines with no geographical indication

-• Bairrada DOC (appellation framework created in 1980) centres on the Baga grape, which accounts for around 75 percent of red plantings; since 2003 reforms, blends with other varieties are permitted, but wines labelled Bairrada Classico must contain at least 50 percent Baga
+• Bairrada DOC (demarcated 1979) centres on the Baga grape, which accounts for roughly three-quarters of the region's red plantings; since 2003 reforms, blends with other varieties are permitted, but wines labelled Bairrada Clássico must contain at least 50 percent Baga

 • Dão DOC, demarcated in 1908, produces structured reds led by Touriga Nacional from high-altitude granitic vineyards, sheltered from Atlantic and continental extremes by surrounding mountain ranges